GreatScottyMac/RooFlow/README.md

 *   **Memory Bank Not Found:** If Roo doesn't seem to be using the Memory Bank, make sure the `memory-bank/` directory exists in your project root and that the core files are present.
 You can try switching to Architect mode and saying "hello" to trigger the initialization process.
 *   **Unexpected Behavior:** If Roo is behaving unexpectedly, check the `.clinerules-[mode]` files for any errors or unintended instructions.
 *   **First Tool Call Display**: The system is set up to show the first tool use, this cannot be prevented.
+*   **macOS Filename Issues:** macOS often has issues with files that begin with a dot (`.`).
+When downloading files, they might be renamed (e.g., `.clinerules-architect` becomes `clinerules-architect.txt`).
+Use the automated RooInstaller to handle this automatically, or manually rename the files.

 ## Contributing